Liang Guanglie: Life and career

-Liang was named Deputy Commander of the 58th Division, 20th Group Army in 1979 and became commander in 1981-83.
+Liang was named Deputy Commander of the 58th Division, 20th Group Army in 1979 and became commander in 1981–83.
 After a study break at the PLA Military Academy (March 1982 to January 1983), he was named deputy Commander of the 20th Army in 1983 and Commander in 1985.
 In June 1989, he led the 20th Army to enforce martial law in Beijing to suppress the Tiananmen Square Protests.
 In 1990 he was transferred to command the 54th Army and from December 1993 to July 1995, he was the chief of staff of Beijing Military Region.
 From July 1995 to December 1997, he was the deputy commander of Beijing Military Region.
 From December 1997 to December 1999, he was the commander of Shenyang Military Region, and from December 1999 to November 2002, he was the commander of Nanjing Military Region and deputy secretary of CCP's committee.

 Liang was the General Chief of Staff of the People's Liberation Army from 2002 to 2007.
 He then served as a State Councilor and the Minister of National Defense.
 Additionally Liang was a member of Central Military Commission.
 He was also an alternate member of the 13th and 14th CCP Central Committees, and a member of the 15th, 16th and 17th Central Committees.

 Liang retired at the 18th National Congress of the Chinese Communist Party in late 2012 and was replaced by General Chang Wanquan.

+Liang died in Beijing on 12 November 2024, at the age of 83 (Chinese media counted as aged 84 according to Chinese custom).